ostenda/-COM528-ShoppingCart/README.md

 # Objective for this project
 The purpose of this project is to create a basic java web-based shopping cart system that allows users to search for items, add them to a shopping cart, and then purchase them.
-The system will have different levels of login such as: admin, customer user, anonymous.
+The system will have different levels of users such as: admin, customer user, anonymous and caralogue of items viseable for all users.

 # Use Cases

+This section contains the different use cases for this application.
+The use cases are written from the perspective of the different types of users.

+Administrator

+Logged User(customer)

+Anonymous User

 ## Admin point of view